pepper rasam

-Pepper Rasam is a simple and tasty liquid dish, considered tridhatus samya, balances all three doshas, vata, pitta, and kapha.
+Pepper Rasam is a simple and tasty liquid dish, considered tridhatus samya, which balances all three doshas: vata, pitta, and kapha.
 It provokes the appetite and is helpful for indigestion.
-It helps to reduce nausea and is beneficial for those with a high fever.
-It may be consumed two or three times in a week.
-It is recommended to be served with rice, a spoon of ghee and goes very well with steamed greens or a green bean palya.
+It helps reduce nausea and benefits those with a high fever.
+It may be consumed two or three times a week.

 ~ Evening, Praia Do Guincho